4.8 1700+ Google Reviews

 Kick-out flashing, also known as diverter flashing, is flashing installed at roof-wall intersections to prevent water damage.
 In other words, it is flashing installed at the bottom of a roof surface that meets a vertical wall.
-Together with properly installed step flashing, siding and house wrap, the exterior wall will be protected from water damage.
+Together with properly installed step flashing, siding and house wrap, the exterior wall gets protected from water damage.

 After the step flashing is installed, the house wrap and siding get installed on top acting as counter flashing.